Learning Assistance Program and Tutoring

 Every incoming student-athlete completes an initial learning assessment that includes a background history, learning style inventory, and a writing sample.
 Through this assessment an individual learning profile is created that assists students and MSC staff in utilizing strategies that promote an effective learning environment for each individual.
 Students will become familiar with their particular learning styles and staff interaction will be crafted to maximize learning potential.
 These profiles inform the learning specialists of any learning concerns and can identify potential candidates for further psycheducational evaluation.
 The MSC has positive relationships with numerous doctors/psychologists across Lubbock to serve the needs of our student-athletes when further evaluation is needed.

-The tutorial services at Texas Tech is divided into two programs - subject and general.
-The subject tutoring program is based on the notion of some students only need help with content in specific classes.
+The tutorial services at Texas Tech are divided into two programs - subject and general.
+The subject tutoring program is based on the notion that some students only need help with content in specific classes.
 For example, if a student is struggling in chemistry, he/she will receive additional assistance in chemistry.
-The general tutoring program is based on the needs of students who display learning concerns or require additional fundamental help.
+The general tutoring program helps students acclimate to the rigors of college demands.
 The objective of this program is to help the student-athletes develop positive, quality study skills and learn strategies needed to be successful students.

 Academic Coaching Program